Djeeb/cuda-tests/projects_pytorch/SVRG_nnet/README.md

 <a name="algorithm"></a>
 ### 1- Algorithm

 SVRG algorithm requires to compute 2 parameters : the *snapshot* one, and the real one.
-The snapshot one, denoted by W tild, must be updated each m iterations.
+The snapshot one, denoted by W tilde, must be updated each m*n iterations.

 ________________________________________